Tsarevich Ivan Ivanovich of Russia: Death

-Ivan Ivanovich is believed to have been killed by his father, Ivan the Terrible.
+Ivan Ivanovich is generally believed to have been killed by his father, Ivan the Terrible; though there is no direct evidence from primary sources.

 Some sources claim Ivan Ivanovich's relationship with his father began to deteriorate during the later stages of the Livonian War.
 Angry with his father for his military failures, Ivan demanded to be given command of some troops to liberate besieged Pskov.